Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: Conclusion

 \section{Conclusion}

 The work in this article successfully extended the traditional GP-based motion planning algorithm into complex and dynamic maritime environments.
 To achieve this purpose, a novel motion planning algorithm is proposed in this article, named as the D-GPMP2.
-By introducing 1) dynamic obstacle area modelling and 2) dynamic obstacle velocity modelling, we were able to use the proposed D-GPMP2 algorithm to generate safe, smooth and relatively short trajectories for USVs to avoid both static and dynamic obstacles in maritime environments in an efficient manner.
-Moreover, a variety of simulation environments across different platforms have been used to test the practicality and functionality of the proposed D-GPMP2 algorithm.
+By introducing dynamic obstacle area modelling and dynamic obstacle velocity modelling, we were able to use the proposed D-GPMP2 algorithm to generate safe, smooth and relatively short trajectories for USVs to avoid both static and dynamic obstacles simultaneously in maritime environments in an efficient manner.
+Furthermore, D-GPMP2-COLREGs is proposed, which is an enhanced variant of D-GPMP2 that incorporates COLREGs compliance for dynamic obstacle avoidance in maritime environments.
+A variety of simulation environments across different platforms have been used to validate the practicality and functionality of the proposed algorithms.